From Harm to Harmony Exhibition

 Inspiring Action.
 Nurturing Artists.
 Building Community

-From Harm to Harmony: Healing the Land, Healing Ourselves is a group exhibition featuring works by artists across New Brunswick with varied representation in terms of cultural backgrounds, geographic locations, accessibility needs, and artistic disciplines.
-With a unified desire to address the environmental emergency, their work aims to change the story of the nature and climate crises from one of despair, worry and loss to one of hope, love and action.
+Healing the Land, Healing Ourselves is a group exhibition featuring works by artists across New Brunswick with varied representation in terms of cultural backgrounds, geographic locations, accessibility needs, and artistic disciplines.
+With a unified desire to address the environmental emergency, their work aims to change the story of nature and climate crises from one of despair, worry and loss to one of hope, love and action.

 This third exhibition presented by CCNB results from a remote artist residency led by BC-based community engaged artists Juliana Bedoya and Laura Barron, in collaboration with artists across New Brunswick.
 For the past six months these artists have met regularly online with the two project facilitators, harnessing each artist’s mediums to individually and collectively address climate change.
 Through a variety of media and techniques (including songwriting, poetry, carving, embroidery, weaving, digital art, painting, rug hooking, video production, wool felting, and more), their work offers varying perspectives on the natural world and the challenges that our society faces today.